Naked man arrested after allegedly opening fire on bus

 OROVILLE, Calif.
 (AP) — A 21-year-old man who was acting erratically opened fire inside a Greyhound bus in Northern California, killing a 43-year-old woman and wounding four others before he was arrested, naked, inside a Walmart after getting into a fight, authorities said.

-The bus, which was headed for Los Angeles, stopped at a convenience store in Oroville on Wednesday night and Asaahdi Coleman started shooting at passengers as they exited, Butte County Sheriff Kory Honea said Thursday.
+Asaahdi Coleman started shooting at passengers as they exited the Los Angeles-bound bus after it stopped at a convenience store in the city of Oroville on Wednesday night, Butte County Sheriff Kory Honea said Thursday.

+“This is a horrific tragedy that was visited upon our community,” he said.

 Police received 911 calls shortly after 7:30 p.m. that someone was shooting inside a bus outside a convenience store in the small city of Oroville, about 65 miles (104 kilometers) north of Sacramento.
 Officials said they recovered a dozen 9 mm bullet casings on the bus, which had a bullet hole through the windshield.
 Detectives later recovered the weapon in a nearby construction site, Honea said.